landtechnologies/technical-challenge/epc-data-import.md

 Here are some guidelines to things we look for, none are mandatory:

 - We would like be able to run part/some of the code locally
-- We may or may not have dependencies installed on our laptops
+- We may or may not have dependencies installed on our laptops (better to assume to do not)
-- We like automation (hint - even the downloading of the zip)
+- We value automation (even the downloading of the zip)
 - We __*really*__ like tests and validation
 - We like shell, python, docker
-- We like clear, concise documentation
+- We value clear, concise documentation
-- We like simplicity... less is more
+- We value simplicity... less is more

 We don't expect everything to be included in code.
 Aspects of your solution (such as scaling) can be described using whatever means you feel best gets the design across (a picture is a 1,000 words etc...)